gloriaypradal/Hotel_recommendations/README.md

 Jupyter Notebook was used to design the model to predict what hotels would be the preferred by the traveler

 Models used for this projects were: K-Nearest Neighbor, Random Forest and Naive Bayes

+Please take in consideration that this project was created based on a Expedia competion hosted by Kaggle